 A successful campaign is built for the long-term and focuses on the interests and goals of the company and its clients.
 Creating content with a purpose that is relevant to your target audience is a powerful way to attract loyal brand advocates.

 4. Learn Some Search Engine Optimization (SEO)

-Whether you’re driving traffic to your website or competing to sell products on Amazon, your web pages must be optimized for search engines to display your products or services at the top of their search results.
-Google has proven to be the dominant force in providing robust search engine traffic.
+Whether you’re driving traffic to your website or competing to sell products on Amazon, your web pages must be optimized for search engines to display your products or services.
+Understanding SEO or hiring someone who does, should be a part of your strategy to market your online business.

 In doing so, they set the standard for how a web page should be optimized to be useful to a user.
 Although each search engine has a unique algorithm, the four underlying principles of SEO are essentially universal.

 - Establish a keyword strategy-Keyword research is the new market research.
 Every keyword you consider using to optimize your page holds unique factors that determine the relevance of your content to your target audience.
 It also provides insight into the competitive environment you’re about to enter.
 The trend for successful optimization is to narrow the focus of your content to a specific audience so that your page not only rises above the competition, but the traffic your site generates is engaged with your content.

 - Content creation-SEO and content marketing are linked in the sense that SEO cannot exist without content.
 The keywords your pages target must be supported by content that provides a direct answer to a user’s search intent.
 The sophistication of search engines has created the need for highly detailed content that leads users to their final destination by satisfying all aspects of their search intent.

 - On-page optimization-Each page of your website should have a purpose that is clearly communicated to both users and search engines.
 There are multiple ways to drive traffic to your site from a search engine result page.
 The level of optimization for a keyword topic can be enhanced through resources such as structured data markup, SERP feature optimization, and rich results.